MikeWLloyd/tumor-volume-shiny/documentation/help.md

         A descriptor of the tumor type (e.g., Invasive breast carcinoma, Unknown, NA).
         NOTE: This is a free text field, and is only used in the data filter query.

+    9. 'Body_Weight':

+        The measured body weights of the animals (e.g., 14.2, 14, 15.1).
+        NOTE: This field is optional, if not provided the 'Body Weight Analysis' tab will be disabled.

 ### Upload Validation Message: